fredrikjohanssonnn/flickr-gallery-app/README.md

 Save the file and after that you can just type **"yarn/npm start"** to start the project locally.
 The project will run on **http://localhost:3000**, in case it's available.

 To create a **production build**, simply run the command **"yarn/npm build"**.
 This will create a **build** folder within the project.

+If yould would like to read more about Create-react-app (which this project was boostraped with), you can visit their docs at this URL: https://create-react-app.dev/docs/getting-started